rackerlabs/rackspace-how-to/content/cloud-servers/add-and-remove-glusterfs-servers.md

     root@web01:~# watch gluster volume remove-brick www replica 2 192.168.0.2:/srv/.bricks/www status

-Running the command that way gives GlusterFS time to re-distribute the files around the bricks.

 ### Re-add a brick

 Re-adding a brick is not as straight forward as it could be, so this section explains how to do it.